-The decorative stitches on your sewing machine are a quick and easy way to add embellishment and decorative design to all your sewing projects.
-However many sewers tend to overlook these stitches either because they don’t know how to use them properly, or because they haven’t yet explored their many creative uses.
+The decorative machine stitches on your sewing machine are a quick and easy way to add embellishment and decorative design to all your sewing projects.
+However many sewers tend to overlook using these type of stitches either because they don’t know how to use them properly, or because they haven’t yet explored their many creative uses.

-Using decorative stitches is one my favorite ways to work with fabric and thread and if you’ve never used the decorative stitches on your sewing machine or have trouble using them, then here are my favorite tips which will help to get you started using them.
+Using decorative machine stitches is one my favorite ways to embellish my sewing projects and if you’ve never used the decorative stitches on your sewing machine or have trouble using them, then here are my favorite tips which will help to get you started using them.

-It sometimes takes dozens of small stitches for your sewing machine to complete a decorative stitch design which means there are lots of opportunities for the stitches to pucker and distort.
+When you realize that it sometimes takes dozens of small stitches for your sewing machine to complete one decorative stitch design, this means there are lots of opportunities for the stitches to pucker and distort.
 To prevent this …